 Guitarist Bill Hall

-Guitarist Bill Hall – Profile and Interview
+Guitarist Bill Hall In-Depth Interview

 In Guitar Blog, Interviews and Insights, Music, Practice and Technique by Craig SmithLeave a Comment

 The internet is a funny thing… there are times when I absolutely despise what social media has become and other times where I’m genuinely moved by reconnecting with an old friend or family member I haven’t seen in years.
+Guitarist Bill Hall is one of those people.

 The latter happened recently when I was promoting my new book (The 7 Day Guitar Practice Routine) in some random guitar related Facebook groups.
 I came across a video of a guitarist just destroying a nylon string Córdoba Fusion.
-Just a random improv video… but the playing was really special and inspiring to me (and the other members of the group!)
+Just a random improv video… but the guitar playing was really special and inspiring to me (and the other members of the group!)

 Then I saw the name of the guitarist – ‘Bill Hall’.. whoa!
 Bill Hall from Canton, Oh (where I was born and raised).
 I hit him up and sure enough, it was the guy I knew when I was a young beginning guitarist.